40 Easy Ways to Burn Extra Calories Every Day

 Squeeze in Tiny Workouts

 That mom of three who also teaches spin class and always looks fanfreakintastic?
 Awesome.
-But that’s not attainable for everyone, which can leave you feeling frustrated that you can’t be a workout god or goddess, too.
+But that's not attainable for everyone, which can leave you feeling frustrated that you can't be a workout god or goddess, too.
 The good news: You only need 2 and a half minutes to boost your metabolism and start burning calories, too.
-Research printed in the journal Physiological Reports showed that people who did five 30-second bursts of max-effort cycling, followed by 4 minutes of rest, burned 200 extra calories that day and boosted their metabolism for the next 24-48 hours.
-It’s highly unlikely you have a stationary bike handy at your place of work, but a similar result could be achieved by running up the stairs and doing jumping jacks.
+Research from the American Physiological Society showed that people who did five 30-second bursts of max-effort cycling, followed by 4 minutes of rest, burned 200 extra calories that day and boosted their metabolism for the next 24-48 hours.
+It's highly unlikely you have a stationary bike handy at your place of work, but a similar result could be achieved by running up the stairs and doing jumping jacks.

 Knit a Sweater